Campari Group: 1990-Today

 In 2010, Campari Group announced an agreement to acquire Carolans Irish Cream, Frangelico Hazelnut Liqueur and Irish Mist Whiskey Honey Liqueur.

 On July 6, 2011, Campari Group celebrated the tenth anniversary of its listing on Borsa Italiana.

 In December 2012, Campari Group announced the successful acquisition of Lascelles deMercado & Co.
-Limited, including four brands: Appleton Estate, Appleton Special/White, Wray & Nephew and Coruba, the related upstream supply chain and the local distribution company.
+Limited, including four brands: Appleton Estate, Appleton Special/White, Wray & Nephew, and Coruba, the related upstream supply chain and the local distribution company.

 In 2014, Campari Group announced the successful acquisition of Averna, Italy's second best-selling bitter, at 103.75 million euros ($143 million).
 The Averna group owns a portfolio of premium brands, among which are Braulio, a herb-based bitter, and Grappa Frattina, through which Campari entered the grappa category.

 In March 2014, Campari Group purchased Canadian whisky producer Forty Creek Distillery Ltd. for $185.6 million (Canadian).
 The sale included 100% of the distillery, including all Forty Creek facilities and whisky stocks.
 Founder John Hall stayed on as master distiller and blender.

 Campari Group's biggest acquisition to date was of Grand Marnier in 2016.
 In 2017, Campari acquired Bulldog London Dry Gin and then acquired French brand Bisquit Cognac in 2018.

 In 2019, Campari Group purchased Rhumantilles, maker of French rums Trois Rivières and Maison La Mauny; as well as Licorera Ancho Reyes and Casa Montelobos.

 Campari Group celebrated its 160th anniversary that year with the Infinito Campari installation, designed by sculptor Oliviero Rainaldi.
 The company also curated The Spiritheque, an editorial collection of illustrated and animated stories relaying anecdotes behind the main brands of Campari Group's product portfolio represented in a virtual art gallery.

 2021 marked Campari Group's 20th anniversary on the Italian Stock Exchange.
-In August 2022, Campari Group acquired 15% stake in Howler Head, a flavoured bourbon brand from Catalyst Spirits.
-In October 2022, it was announced Campari Group had acquired a minority stake in the global spirits incubator, Catalyst Sprits, for an undisclosed sum.
+In August 2022, Campari Group acquired a 15% stake in Howler Head, a flavoured bourbon brand from Catalyst Spirits.
+In October 2022, the Campari Group had acquired a minority stake in the global spirits incubator Catalyst Sprits for an undisclosed sum, and 70% stake of the Wilderness Trail Distillery for $420 million.